rammybt/trading_journal/strategic_asset_allocation-india.md

 - Rebalance Frequency - Weekly.
 - Allocation - 0% to 100% (No Leverage or Shorting).
     - If no opportunity allocate to liquidbees.
-- Benchmark - Nifty 50 TRI.
+- Benchmark - Nippon India ETF Nifty BeES.

 <br/>